-Sample ballots for general elections are available at the Clerk’s Office approximately 30 days prior to an election day.
+Sample ballots for general elections are available at the Clerk’s Office approximately 30 days prior to an election day, or by clicking below.

 No Reason Voting!
 With the passing of Proposal 3 in 2018, the State of Michigan has adopted "no reason" absentee voting.
 This means that there are no qualifying reasons anymore for voting by absentee.
 Anyone can vote by absentee ballot.
 If you would like to vote by absentee ballot, you can contact the Clerk's Office or visit the DeWitt Charter Township Hall.

 A written request for an absentee ballot must be received from the voter for each election.
 Absentee ballot application forms are available online in the Documents & Forms section.
 In some instances, one form can make application for an absentee ballot for both a Primary and General election to be held in the same year.
 No application for a ballot can be made online, since the voter’s signature is required before a ballot can be issued.
 If you are unable to obtain the absentee ballot application form, you may request a ballot in any written form, which includes all of the following information:

 - Name of voter, which must be legible

 - Registered address of the voter requesting a ballot

 - Address to which the ballot should be mailed

 General Absentee Voting Information